TnTech-ECE/F25_Team1_PowerlineInspectionDrone/Reports/Conceptual Design/Conceptual Design.md

 ### Potential Solutions for Communication and Computing

 Raspberry Pi Zero:
 The original Raspberry Pi Zero is a very minimalist, single core computer designed for very low power embedded applications.
 It does require external Wi-Fi or Bluetooth dongles for communication.
 The power draw and weight are extremely low compared to other solutions but comparable to the Raspberry Pi Zero 2 W. It will be good for monitoring charging status and battery voltage and current and forwarding periodic GPS position data.
 It only operates with a single CPU core with 512 MB of RAM, so it cannot handle multitask heavy computations and extreme camera based processing.
 The Zero has been implemented already in completing drone flights with eight servo outputs, barometer and IMU sensors, and a power supply.
-This also has continued work, trying to implement depth cameras and Lidar on multiple drones along with the prior applications.
+This also has continued work, trying to implement depth cameras and Lidar on multiple drones along with the prior applications [15].

 Specifications: